angusgraham/book/src/ch01-01-installation.md

 > To show or hide the integrated terminal, press <kbd>Ctrl</kbd>+<kbd>`</kbd>.
 > Once you have the RLS extension installed (see below) you will also be able
 > to in some cases use new tasks bound to shortcut keys or the command palette
-> rather than the given command.
+> rather than the given terminal command.

 ### Installing `rustup` on Linux or macOS